Narsimmayemul/KryzenBiotec_FrontEnd/README.md

-Creating a GitHub README file for your frontend project involves providing clear instructions on how to set up and run the application.
-Here’s a basic template you can use:

----

 # Product Store Frontend

 This repository contains the frontend code for a Product Store application built with React.
 The application allows users to sign up, sign in, view products, add new products, edit existing products, and delete products.